 Get Directions | Map

-Hospice care is available for those living at home, in nursing homes and assisted living centers, or in our Hospice House.
+The care we provide revolves around quality of life, as well as peace, comfort and dignity.
+Hospice care is available for those living at home, in nursing homes and assisted living centers, and at the Tucker Hospice House.

 Hospice services include:

 - Skilled nursing services

 - 24 hour-a-day on-call registered nurse bathing and personal care assistance

 - Review and assistance with medication and equipment (related to diagnosis)

 - Volunteer visits to provide companionship and support

 - Live bedside music from our Interlude Choir and musicians